-The ExSL program is specifically designed for relapse prone persons.
+This program is specifically designed for relapse prone individuals.
+Some features include:

-- The program helps patients deal with the core issues and unfinished business directly related to addiction that triggers relapse.
+- Greater emphasis on identifying and addressing core issues and unfinished business directly related to addiction and that can trigger relapse.

-- The ExSL program helps relapse prone persons to look at core psychological personality and abuse issues that may result in relapse.
+- Examination of core psychological personality and abuse issues that may result in relapse.

-Length of the program varies with individual needs, but the program is a minimum of 2 months.
+Length of the program varies with individual needs.

 The Last Treatment Program You’ll Need